horemansp/NodeJS-Passport-local-MongoDB-Sessions-JWT/readme.md

 This is an example NodeJS application that is implemented with Passport.js for local login strategy (username/password).
 Pages can be secured to be accessed only after login process, protected with session cookies.
 ```
- app.get('/account', (req, res) => {
+ app.get('/index', (req, res) => {
     if(req.isAuthenticated()){
-      res.render('account');
+      res.render('index.ejs');
     } else {
         res.render('loginpages/login');
     }
   });
 ```

-There are also options for API user authentication and JWT tokens for resource access. (can be used for mobile apps for example)

 The login pages are designed to fit on mobile devices.
 Bootstrap 5.x is used and work with modals. (popout)

 **The app is designed to use a valid email address as the login/username.**

+There are also options for API user authentication and JWT tokens for resource access. (can be used for mobile apps for example)

 ## Installation instructions
 - Download the package